Leighton-Linslade bus services

 Why does the L5 have the highest reduction in journeys?

-The L5 is predominantly subsidised by the CBC budget, which restricts the number of journeys that can be offered.
-The majority of the S106 funding comes from East and South Leighton Buzzard, which supports the L1, L2, L3, L4 and L6.
+The L5 is predominantly subsidised by our budget, which restricts the number of journeys that can be offered.
+The majority of the Section 106 funding comes from east and south Leighton Buzzard, which supports the L1, L2, L3, L4 and L6.

-Will the services continue to serve the High Street on non-market days and West Street on Market days?
+Do the services continue to serve the High Street on non-market days and West Street on market days?

-Routes L1, L2, L3, L4 & L6 will also call at the Library stop in Lake Street.
+Routes L1, L2, L3, L4 and L6 will also call at the library stop in Lake Street.

 Will the fares remain the same?

-As the contract is subsidy-based, Centrebus retain the revenue, so they will dictate the fare structure.
+As the contract is subsidy-based, Centrebus retains the revenue, so will dictate the fare structure.

-We will be working with them to try and ensure the pricing is competitive.
+We will be working with Centrebus to try and ensure the pricing is competitive.

 Will we be able to use our tickets on Arriva services?